--username <name> Name of the user the copy process should run under.
-This user must exist on the guest OS.

-- -password <password> Password of the user account specified with --username.
+- -username <name> Name of the user the copy process should run under.
+This user must exist on the guest OS. - -passwordfile <file> Password of the user account specified to be read from the given file.
+If not given, an empty password is assumed. - -password <password> Password of the user account specified with --username.
 If not given, an empty password is assumed. - -dryrun Tells VBoxManage to only perform a dry run instead of really copying files to the guest. - -follow Enables following symlinks on the host's source. - -recursive Recursively copies files/directories of the specified source. - -verbose Tells VBoxManage to be more verbose. - -flags <flags> Additional flags to set.
-This is not used at the moment. - createdirectory, which allows copying files from the host to the guest (only with installed Guest Additions 4.0 and later).
+This is not used at the moment. - copyfrom, which allows copying files from the guest to the host (only with installed Guest Additions 4.0 and later).
+It has the same parameters as copyto above. - createdirectory, which allows copying files from the host to the guest (only with installed Guest Additions 4.0 and later).

 - directory to create on guest Absolute path of directory/directories to create on guest, e.g. D:\Foo\Bar.
 Parent directories need to exist (e.g. in this example D:\Foo) when switch --parents is omitted.
 The specified user must have appropriate rights to create the specified directory. - -username <name> Name of the user the copy process should run under.
-This user must exist on the guest OS. - -password <password> Password of the user account specified with --username.
+This user must exist on the guest OS. - -passwordfile <file> Password of the user account specified to be read from the given file.
+If not given, an empty password is assumed. - -password <password> Password of the user account specified with --username.
 If not given, an empty password is assumed. - -parents Also creates not yet existing parent directories of the specified directory, e.g. if the directory D:\Foo of D:\Foo\Bar does not exist yet it will be created.
-Without specifying --parent the action would have failed. - -mode <mode> Sets the permission mode of the specified directory.
+Without specifying --parent the action would have failed.

+- -mode <mode> Sets the permission mode of the specified directory.
 Only octal modes (e.g. 0755) are supported right now. - -verbose Tells VBoxManage to be more verbose. - stat, which displays file or file system status on the guest.

 - file element(s) to check on guest Absolute path of directory/directories to check on guest, e.g. /home/foo/a.out.
 The specified user must have appropriate rights to access the given file element(s). - -username <name> Name of the user the copy process should run under.
-This user must exist on the guest OS. - -password <password> Password of the user account specified with --username.
-If not given, an empty password is assumed. - -verbose Tells VBoxManage to be more verbose.

-• updateadditions, which allows for updating an already installed Guest Additions version on the guest (only already installed Guest Additions 4.0 and later).
+This user must exist on the guest OS. - -passwordfile <file> Password of the user account specified to be read from the given file.
+If not given, an empty password is assumed. - -password <password> Password of the user account specified with --username.
+If not given, an empty password is assumed. - -verbose Tells VBoxManage to be more verbose. - updateadditions, which allows for updating an already installed Guest Additions version on the guest (only already installed Guest Additions 4.0 and later).

+'''

-''' VBoxManage guestcontrol vmname>|<uuid> updateadditions [--source "<guest additions .ISO file to use>"] [--verbose] '''
+VBoxManage guestcontrol <vmname>|<uuid> updateadditions

+[--source "<guest additions .ISO file to use>"] [--verbose]

+[--wait-start]

+'''

-- -source "<guest additions .ISO file to use>" Full path to an alternative VirtualBox Guest Additions .ISO file to use for the Guest Additions update. - -verbose Tells VBoxManage to be more verbose.
+- -source "<guest additions .ISO file to use>" Full path to an alternative VirtualBox Guest Additions .ISO file to use for the Guest Additions update. - -verbose Tells VBoxManage to be more verbose. - -wait-start Starts the regular updating process and waits until the actual Guest Additions update inside the guest was started.
+This can be necessary due to needed interaction with the guest OS during the installation phase.